 - Bigger Hearts: building a Dementia friendly Ballarat

-- The Museum of Love: art exploring the importance of love in the lives of people with dementia including: Small Acts of Love; Lovefest; The Kiss; Mirror; Dance; Letters of Love & Dementia; 100 stories; Tea Making
+- The Museum of Love: art exploring the importance of love in the lives of people with dementia including: Small Acts of Love; Lovefest; The Kiss; Mirror; Dance; Letters of Love & Dementia; 100 stories; Pulse of My Heart

 - The OPAL Institute: addressing the sexual rights of older people

 - Alice's Garage: empowering older LGBTI people & promoting healthy LGBTI ageing.